 An Instant Pot is a particular brand of pressure cookers.

-An electric pressure cooker cooks food by increasing the amount of pressure, or steam, within the pot to cook food more quickly.
-It also makes the food as tender as slow cookers but cooks it much faster.
+An electric pressure cooker heats food by increasing the amount of pressure, or steam, within the pot.

-You can cook dry beans in under 30 minutes, or brown rice in under 15 minutes!
+You can prepare dry beans in under 30 minutes, brown rice in under 15 minutes, and it’s even a yogurt-maker!

 Best Instant Pot to Buy